 Yes, for the 2017/2018 year, the non-concessional (after-tax) contributions cap of $100,000 applies to individuals aged up to 74 years, as does the $25,000 concessional (before-tax) contributions cap.

 You must satisfy a work test when making super contributions on or after the age of 65.
 You must work 40 hours in a 30-day period in the financial year in which you plan to contribute.
-I explain the contribution rules in more detail in the SuperGuide article, Superannuation contributions: Wearing two caps for 2017/2018 year.
+I explain the contribution rules in more detail in the SuperGuide articles, Superannuation contributions: Wearing two caps for 2017/2018 year and Over-65s work test: How does it operate?.

 Note: Anyone aged 75 years or over cannot make voluntary super contributions, although an employer can make compulsory super contributions for an employee aged 75 years or older (for more information about ageless Superannuation Guarantee contributions see SuperGuide article Employer super (SG) contributions paid for over-70s).
 For more information about the ban on voluntary contributions beyond age 74, see SuperGuide article Super contributions beyond the age of 75.